Kotlin/KEEP/proposals/stdlib/proposal-template.md

 * has fast indexed access
 * has fast `contains` operation
 * allows to mutate its elements
-* allows to add/remove its elements
+* allows to add/remove elements

-What other collection-like targets this operation has sense to be provided for

 ### Return type

 * Is the operation lazy or eager?
 Choose between `Sequence` and `List`
 * What is the return type for each receiver type?
-* Does the operation preserve shape of the receiver?
+* Does the operation preserve the shape of the receiver?
 I.e. returning `Sequence` for sequences and `List` for iterables.